GregMengelkamp/learning-tdd/readme.md

 _by Saleem Siddiqui_

 The blurb appealed to me, as did the structure after a first skim.
 I also like to take the opportunity to get to know "Go" and to expand and consolidate my knowledge of JavaScript.

+### Below I will provide a summary of the project for my own review if you're interested.

+#### 1st Problem: building a multi-currency spreadsheet to track a stock portfolio for example

+##### 1st sub-problem which is also the first feature to be implemented 5 USD × 2 = 10 USD

+- write failing test.